rileysparsons/Spree/README.md

 By March 2015, I had developed a rough prototype native iOS application that allowed users to login with their school email addresses, post items, and communicate with each other.

-In May 2015 we won the grand prize at Santa Clara University's First Annual Business Pitch Competition.
+In May 2015, we won the grand prize at [Santa Clara University's First Annual Business Pitch Competition](http://cms.scu.edu/business/cie/?c=22242).

-In late May 2015 we debuted the first release of Spree for iOS on the Apple App Store.
+In late May 2015, we debuted the first release of Spree for iOS on the Apple App Store.

 ## Press
 The project recieved a good deal of attention in the Santa Clara University press.
-* Santa Clara Magazine *Spring 2016*
+* Santa Clara Magazine, *Spring 2016*
   * https://magazine.scu.edu/scm/article.cfm?b=439&c=23795

 * Santa Clara University Center for Innovation and Entrepreneurship, *May 2015*